Life & Style • Proposals & Weddings

 September 28th, 2020 • 8 min read

 #1.
-The 'Wedding-and-Engagement-Ring' Ring
+The 'wedding-and-engagement-ring' ring

-In same-sex relationships, gone are the traditional confines of a man proposing to a woman (which is a pretty outdated rule to abide by anyway), meaning many gay couples reach a mutual decision to get married without a surprise proposal.
-And where there is no surprise proposal, there is no surprise engagement ring – so why not combine your engagement ring and wedding ring in one?
+In non-binary and same-sex relationships, gone are the traditional confines of a man proposing to a woman (which is a pretty outdated rule to abide by anyway), meaning many gay couples reach a mutual decision to get married without a surprise proposal.
+And where there is no surprise proposal, there is no surprise engagement ring – so why not combine your engagement ring and wedding ring into one?

-Who should wear the engagement ring in a gay partnership?
-Even if you’re the one proposing, there’s nothing to stop you both from wearing an engagement ring.
-Alternatively, you may come to the mutual decision to get married, so why not challenge your partner to design each other’s rings?
 Creating a pair of rings with a shared characteristic but different overall look is a great idea.
-That could be choosing the same cut of diamond, opting for the same milgrain detailing, or using a certain coloured gemstone for detailing; think about what’s important to you, and what would be a great symbol of your relationship.
+That could be choosing the same cut of diamond, opting for the same milgrain detailing or using a certain coloured gemstone for detailing.
+Think about what’s important to you and what would be a great symbol of your relationship.

 Your engagement ring can be as gender-neutral as you want it to be, whether that’s jazzing up a thick, plain band with the odd diamond, using black diamonds to create an eternity ring, or simply opting for a plain band.